GIRISHBELANI/QC_Benchmarks_using_dm-simulator/README.md

 > **Optional :** We advise you to use a virtual environment to install the files.
 Virtual environment can be created using `conda`.
 >
 > ```bash
-> conda create -y -n QiskitAakash python=3.8
+> conda create -y -n QiskitAakash python=3.8 pandas openpyxl
 > ```
 > See [this](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html) for instruction to install `conda` into your system.
 You may also give a different name to the environment.
 In that case, replace QiskitAakash with the name of your choice in the above and below instructions
 >